cloudnative-pg/cloudnative-pg/docs/src/recovery.md

           maxParallel: 8
 ```

-The previous example implies the application database and its owning user is
+The previous example assumes the application database and its owning user are
-the default one, `app`.
+the default, `app`.
 If the PostgreSQL cluster being restored was using
 different names, you must specify them as documented in [Configure the
 application database](#configure-the-application-database).